1903 U.S. National Championships (tennis)

-List of champions of the 1903 U.S. National Championships tennis tournament (now known as the US Open).
-The men's tournament was held from 16 August to 24 August on the outdoor grass courts at the Newport Casino in Newport, Rhode Island.
-The women's tournament was held from 24 June to 27 June on the outdoor grass courts at the Philadelphia Cricket Club in Philadelphia, Pennsylvania.
-It was the 23rd U.S. National Championships and the second Grand Slam tournament of the year.
+The 1903 U.S. National Championships (now known as the US Open) was a tennis tournament that took place in June and August of 1903.
+The women's tournament was held from June 24 to June 27 on the outdoor grass courts at the Philadelphia Cricket Club in Philadelphia, Pennsylvania.
+The men's tournament was held from August 16 to August 24 on the outdoor grass courts at the Newport Casino in Newport, Rhode Island.
+It was the 23rd United States National Championships and the second Grand Slam tournament of the year.
 British Laurence Doherty became the first non-US winner of the men's championship.